smarinovic/smarinovic.github.io/_posts/2020-07-14-Savant-web-server-BoF.md

 Once application is crashed, we can explore the way it was crashed and see if it can be exploited in useful way.
 For that purpose we are using fuzzer, which is an application used to generate various payload based on user specified template.
 There are more than few fuzzers available today such as: Spike, Sulley, Boofuzz,...
-In this walktrough we will be using python script with boofuzz module.
+In this walkthrough we will be using python script with boofuzz module.

 When we use standard python script with boofuzz module and common http template, sadly, the application doesn't crash.